The importance of your in-house wedding co-ordinator

 The role is so rarely 9-5 and we all know it’s hard to give 100% when working long hours if you don’t love what you do.
 Moreover, great co-ordinators and managers have to dive into the wider wedding industry.

-This involves keeping fully up to date with wedding trends, building relationships with new suppliers and researching popular design ideas, all through reading related blogs and magazines.
+This involves keeping fully up to date with wedding trends, building relationships with new suppliers and researching popular design ideas, all through reading related blogs and other wedding media.

 If you’re an ambitious wedding venue and you’d like to ‘kick it up a notch’ with the type of quality weddings your venue deserves.
 Then get in touch for my Private Consulting Programme for wedding venue leaders.

 Final piece of advice for now!
-If you already have an awesome wedding coordinator or manager then make sure you let them know today (and regularly) just how much you appreciate their work.
+If you already have an awesome in-house wedding co-ordinator or manager then make sure you let them know today (and regularly) just how much you appreciate their work.
 Go on!

 Read More